By August Grabski

 Polish society and the Holocaust

 The Holocaust was an efficient, systematic, industrial-scale attempt to assemble and murder as many Jewish people as possible, using all the resources and modern technology available to the Nazi German state at the time.
-In the Holocaust the Nazis killed 5.7 out of 9.6 million European Jews.
+In the Holocaust the Nazis killed an estimated 6 million out of 9.6 million European Jews.

 A large number of Europe’s Jews were killed in Poland, where before the war Europe’s biggest Jewish community lived.
 3.5 millions Jews lived in Poland (about 10 per cent of all Polish citizens).
 The Nazis chose Poland as their extermination centre for a few reasons: